wpilibsuite/allwpilib/design-docs/modes.md

 Non-command-based robots will typically use classes to define modes.

-The template/example code for non-command-based Java will include the following:
+The following example code for non-command-based Java demonstrates the following:
 - Robot class
 - A periodic autonomous mode
 - A periodic teleop mode